zenvin-dev/UnitySettingsFramework/README.md

 \
 That is where the `ISettingFactory` interface comes into play:
 \
-* `ISettingFactory.GetValidType()`: This method returns the type `string` which this factory can translate into a setting object.
+* `ISettingFactory.GetDefaultValidType()`: This method returns the default type `string` which this factory can translate into a setting object.
+This value can be overridden while calling `RuntimeSettingLoader.LoadSettingsIntoAsset`.
 * `ISettingFactory.CreateSettingFromType(string, StringValuePair[])`: Should return an instance of your desired setting class.

 # Examples